 Black Hole Focus: How Intelligent People Can Create a Powerful Purpose for Their Lives, by Isaiah Hankel (founder of Cheeky Scientist).
 A brilliant, no-nonsense guide to finding a renewed sense of purpose after your PhD.
 Packed with case studies, exercises and advice to support your transition into a new career.

 Websites (in alphabetical order)

-Cheeky Scientist – Training and support for STEM researchers on making the transition into an industry career.
+Cheeky Scientist – Training and support for STEM researchers on making the transition into an industry career (membership required).
 There are free resources on the site which are of interest to all researchers, including a series of videos and a regular blog.

 From PhD To Life – Jen Polk’s wonderful site captures her experience and career progress after completing her PhD.
 Browse the inspiring interviews with people who’ve made the transition into a fulfilling career outside academia (including one from yours truly!).